Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One: The Concluding Interview

-\begin{enumerate} \item How much you felt you could rely on the AI with each work?
-Did you consider AI help generally reliable? \item In each prototype, did you find cases where AI was in your opinion, outright wrong?
-Please do state the case and how AI was wrong if you can recall it \item In which prototype do you feel you used more effort and engagement to complete your tasks?
-Please explain why \end{enumerate}
+\begin{enumerate} \item How much did you feel able to rely on the AI in each work setting?
+Did you consider the AI's help generally reliable? \item For each prototype: Did you find cases in which, in your opinion, the AI was outright wrong?
+Please identify the case and how the AI was wrong, if you can recall this. \item Which prototype do you think involved more effort and engagement in completing your tasks?
+Please explain why it feels that way. \end{enumerate}

-\subsection{Learning in Knowledge work}
+\subsection{Learning in Knowledge Work}